-Notice is hereby given that the Annual Meeting of Stockholders of Community Health Systems, Inc. will be held on Tuesday, May 17, 2011 at 8:00 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Community Health Systems, Inc. will be held on Tuesday, May 15, 2012 at 8:00 a.m.
 (Eastern Daylight Time) at The St. Regis Hotel, 5th Avenue at 55th Street, New York, New York 10022, to consider and act upon the following matters:

-- 1. To elect five (5) directors; - 2.
+- 1. To elect eight (8) directors; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To hold an advisory vote on the frequency of holding an advisory vote on executive compensation; - To approve the Community Health Systems, Inc. 2009 Stock Option and Award Plan, amended and restated as of March 18, 2011: - 5.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; and - 6.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 4.
 To transact such other business as may properly come before the meeting and any adjournment or postponement thereof.

-The close of business on March 25, 2011, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.
+The close of business on March 23, 2012, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.

 YOU ARE REQUESTED, WHETHER OR NOT YOU PLAN TO BE PRESENT AT THE MEETING, TO MARK, DATE, SIGN AND RETURN PROMPTLY THE ACCOMPANYING PROXY IN THE ENCLOSED ENVELOPE.
-IF YOU ATTEND THE MEETING AND WISH TO VOTE YOUR SHARES PERSONALLY, YOU MAY DO SOAT ANY TIME BEFORE THE PROXY IS EXERCISED.
+IF YOU ATTEND THE MEETING AND WISH TO VOTE YOUR SHARES PERSONALLY, YOU MAY DO SO AT ANY TIME BEFORE THE PROXY IS EXERCISED.